 How We Built Our Greenhouse

 Hello, friends!
 If you don't follow us on Instagram or Facebook, which you definitely should - that's where all of the day-to-day action happens! - then you might have missed that we've been building our brand new and beloved greenhouse for the past few months.
 It's my new favorite place, and I haven't been able to get myself out of there for the past week.
 I just love it so much!
 When we revealed a photo of the finished product earlier this week, I believe the number one question we received was, "How did you build this?!" and "Are you going to share your building plans?"
-Well, I can't say we'll be sharing the plans, at least now yet.
+Well, I can't say we'll be sharing the plans, at least not yet (update - we are working on some building plans that can be used for newer windows!).
 The greenhouse was designed entirely around the reclaimed windows that we'd been collecting, so it would be difficult to sell a set of plans identical to the greenhouse we have.
 We might, however, be able to create something similar using standard windows.
 When I say we, I obviously mean my dad, Kurt, because he built the entire thing.
 And designed it, too!
 He built our studios, garage, and is now onto designing our chicken coop and run.
 He really deserves a round of applause or an award or maybe just a really long nap.
 We love all that he can do and does do for us!
-Love you, Dad!

 I'm going to try my best to walk you through the process of how the greenhouse was built.
-My architectural terminology is not the best, but I am pretty good at telling you the cost of all the parts and pieces that went into the building!
+My architectural terminology is not the best, but I can tel you the cost of all the parts and pieces that went into the building!
 The whole structure started with windows.
 We knew that we really wanted to build the greenhouse out of reclaimed windows - it was the look we all wanted.
-When the initial cost came around for those windows... well, then we started thinking about the pop-up greenhouses.
+When the initial cost came around for those windows... well, then we started thinking about the pop-up hoop tunnels.
 It seemed a little overwhelming.
 As luck would have it, my parents were able to find a majority of the windows used in the building for only $20!
 Yes!
 Our local ReStore Habitat for Humanity sold us windows for a dollar a piece.
 The gigantic window at the very back of the greenhouse cost us only one dollar.
 Amazing!
 I know not everyone will have that luxury.
-We also found a collection of other windows that did end up being a majority of our budget, but they're beautiful, a couple of pillars (not yet installed), and our neighbors gave us nine reclaimed windows for free.
-Thanks so much, John and Julia!
+We also found a collection of other windows that did not end up being within a majority of our budget, but they're beautiful, and our neighbors gave us nine reclaimed windows for free.
+Thank you so much, John and Julia!

 It took a little under two months to build.
 I really didn't help too much other than to document the process, help with design elements, and give encouragement.
-When I was little, my parents started flipping houses, but that quickly died after the market crashed.
+When I was little, my parents started flipping houses, but that quickly ended after the housing market crashed.
 Even though we don't flip houses anymore, we still love to flip and build on the spaces we live in.
-They made building this greenhouse look easy!!!
+They made building this greenhouse look easy!

-Okay, so let's talk cost.
-I know a lot of you have been asking how did you build it?!
+Let's talk cost.
+I know a lot of you have been asking how did you build it?
 Well, I'm not really sure how to answer that other than... with our hands!
 Ha!
 All together, the construction of the greenhouse cost a little under $1000.
 Here's how the building looks broken down:

 - Lumber: $500